 And if you can get at least eight reviews on Google Maps too, that only boosts your local SEO – helping you beat your competition for your chosen keywords.

 A regular newsletter is a great way to keep in touch with existing clients, as well as potential ones.
 You can share your latest projects, shout about recent achievements, and – more importantly – remind people that you exist.

-Mailchimp is free to those who have less than 2,000 subscribers, and is highly recommended.
-Its templates and functionality are awesome.
-Get started using its Knowledge Base and you'll soon pick up how it works.
+Mailchimp is free to those who have less than 2,000 subscribers and is highly recommended.
+Its templates and functionality are fantastic.
+Get started using its Knowledge Base, and you'll soon pick up how it works.

 6. Volunteer your expertise to other outlets

-You've got your niche and you're crafting great content to show off your expertise.
-You're active on social media and your website looks amazing, and everything you're putting out there is consistent and exuding confidence.
-Now it's time to explore other channels to help you share your skills and knowledge with a wider audience.
+You've got your niche, and you're crafting great content to show off your expertise.
+You're active on social media, and your website looks impressive, and everything you're putting out there is consistent and exuding confidence.
+Now it's time to explore other channels to help you share your skills and knowledge with a broader audience.